SUPERCAR NOSTALGIA IS A BLOG EXPLORING SOME OF THE GREAT OUT-OF-PRODUCTION AUTOMOBILES

 A massive development programme was given the green light with a view to having a finished car publicly unveiled at the Turin Motor Show in October 1985.
 This would give the Martini-backed works team an opportunity to contest a couple of late season events prior to a full campaign in 1986.

 For marketing reasons, Lancia instructed Abarth to develop a Group B challenger that mimicked the series production Delta.
-Peugeot had started the trend by designing the T16 to resemble their new 205 GTi, sales of which got a massive boost.
+Peugeot had started the trend by designing the T16 to resemble their new 205 GTi, sales of which consequently got a massive boost.

 art-mg-lanciadeltas4d.jpg